RIBA Studio for students working in architectural practice

 - local authorities.

 ** Full-time employment is deemed to be met by working at least 1,250 hours per annum.

-Since 2002, in partnership with the RIBA, the Examination has been delivered by the School of Architecture at Oxford Brookes University.
-The Examination is governed by the same criteria which apply across the UK to the recognition of architectural qualifications at Part 1 and Part 2 and leads to the award of the RIBA Part 1 Certificate in Architecture and the RIBA Part 2 Diploma in Architecture.
+Since 2002, in partnership with the RIBA, the courses have been delivered by the School of Architecture at Oxford Brookes University.
+The courses are governed by the same criteria which apply across the UK to the recognition of architectural qualifications at Part 1 and Part 2 and leads to the award of the RIBA Certificate in Architecture and the RIBA Diploma in Architecture.
 Description and details of the current validation criteria can be found by clicking here:

 - Full chartered membership of the RIBA.